2022–23 Leeds United F.C. season

-The 2022–23 season is the 103rd season in the existence of Leeds United and the club's third consecutive season in the Premier League.
-In general, it is their 53rd ever season in the top flight of English football.
+The 2022–23 season was the 103rd season in the existence of Leeds United and the club's third consecutive season in the Premier League.
 In addition to the league, they also competed in the FA Cup and the EFL Cup.

 Review

 August

 Leeds began their Premier League campaign against Wolverhampton Wanderers at Elland Road on 6 August, winning by a score of 2–1.
 Daniel Podence opened the scoring for Wolves in the 6th minute.
 Before the half-time interval, Rodrigo levelled the scores.
 Leeds went ahead in the 74th minute after Rayan Aït-Nouri turned Patrick Bamford's cross, intended for Brenden Aaronson, into his own goal.

-Leeds' following match was against Southampton at St Mary's Stadium on 13 August, Leeds drew 2–2 with Rodrigo opening the scoring right after the half–time interval, scoring at the near post from a cross.
-Rodrigo doubled Leeds' advantage on the 60th minute heading in at the back post from a corner.
+A week later, Leeds drew 2–2 against Southampton at St Mary's Stadium, with Rodrigo scoring at the near post from a cross shortly after half-time before doubling Leeds' advantage in the 60th minute with a back post header from a corner.
 Southampton scored in the 72nd minute after Adam Armstrong's pass found Joe Aribo, who took the ball around Leeds goalkeeper Illan Meslier to score.
 Southampton equalised in the 81st minute after Sékou Mara found Kyle Walker-Peters who scored from a tight angle.

-Leeds next hosted rivals Chelsea at Elland Road on 21 August, winning 3–0.
+Leeds next hosted rivals Chelsea on 21 August, winning 3–0.
 Brenden Aaronson gave Leeds the lead when he pressured Chelsea goalkeeper Édouard Mendy into giving away the ball for Aaronson to tap in on the 33rd minute, scoring his first goal for the club.
 Rodrigo added Leeds' second minutes later heading in from a Jack Harrison cross.
 Harrison added Leeds' third on the 69th minute to complete their first win over Chelsea in nearly twenty years.
 Kalidou Koulibaly was shown a second yellow card and subsequently sent off for Chelsea, for bringing down Joe Gelhardt in the 84th minute.
 The result moved Leeds up to 3rd in the Premier League table.

-Leeds' following match was against League One club Barnsley at Elland Road in the EFL Cup second round on 24 August.
-Leeds won the tie 3–1, with goals coming from Luis Sinisterra, and two from Mateusz Klich.

-The next two matches saw Leeds lose 1–0 to Brighton & Hove Albion at the AMEX Stadium on 27 August, Pascal Groß opened the scoring with the only goal of the match in the 66th minute following an assist by Leandro Trossard in their first defeat of the season; and a 1–1 draw at home at Elland Road against Everton on 30 August, Anthony Gordon opened the scoring in the 17th minute following a through ball by Alex Iwobi.
-Leeds equalised through Luis Sinisterra, scoring his first Premier League goal for the club after Brenden Aaronson found him on the edge of the box.
+Leeds defeated League One club Barnsley 3–1 at Elland Road in the EFL Cup second round on 24 August, with Luis Sinisterra scoring Leeds' first goal, before a brace from Mateusz Klich.
+The team lost their first match of the season on 28 August, being defeated 1–0 away to Brighton & Hove Albion after Pascal Groß scored a powerful right-footed shot in the 66th minute.
+This was followed by a 1–1 draw at home to Everton on 30 August, with Luis Sinisterra's goal from the edge of the box in the 55th minute cancelling out Anthony Gordon's first-half opener.